 Disused underground stations

-There are 270 functioning stations across our network, but at least 40 Overground and Underground stations still in existence are no longer used for travel.
+Our network includes 272 functioning Tube stations, but at least another 40 Overground and Underground stations exist that are no longer used for travel.

-During World War Two, many stations were used as public shelters and underground offices for London Underground and government staff.
+During World War II, many stations became public shelters and underground offices for London Underground and government staff.
 Down Street station was transformed into an underground facility with phone lines, and even hosted a meeting of the War Cabinet.
 Another, Brompton Road, was sold to the War Office in 1938 and is still used by the Ministry of Defence today.

 Stations have also played a part in Britain's cultural life.
-Aldwych station, for example, was used to house the National Gallery's collection during WWI and British Museum artefacts (including the Elgin Marbles), during WWII.
+Aldwych station, for example, was used to house the National Gallery's collection during World War I and British Museum artefacts (including the Elgin Marbles), during World War II.

-The following stations give some idea about disused stations and when they closed down.
-A complete list of stations, and additional research material, is available in our Corporate Archives Collections section.
+A complete list of stations, and additional research material, is available in our Corporate Archives collections section.

 Name | Line | Closed |